MycelialCords/Moon/_posts/2016-08-19-delay-tips-and-tricks-001.md

 ## Delay Tips and Tricks 001
 ### Parameter Automation

-**There** are times when sounds that used to excite you are dull, they lost their spark and now you're on the way to becoming a black dwarf.
-There's no way to fix every problem with the same remedy, hence I just hope that this simple idea will kindle enthusiasm.
+**There** are times when sounds that used to excite you are dull, they lost their spark and now you're on the way to become the next black dwarf.
+There's no way to fix every problem with the same remedy, hence I just hope that this simple idea will spark.

 **Automation** is an invaluable tool with so many applications that a good chunk of British Library could be filled with different examples and uses.
 Today I'd like to echo back to 60s and see what a humble delay has to offer.
 Reason 7 is my go to DAW but today I'll focus on universal parameters such as *'Dry/Wet'*, *'Feedback'*, *'Delay Time'* and *'Modulation'*.